Argen96/Unique-elements/README.md

 ##Describtion
-We have to find the unique values at files.text
+We have to find the unique values at file.unique.